molecula/documentation/cloud/my-account/_posts/2022-12-10-cloud-user-move.md

 ## Moving your account

+NOTE: You can opt-out of the account move by ignoring the email or clicking **No, thanks** on the confirmation page.

 * Click **Move account** in the invitation email.
 * Click **Move account** on the FeatureBase confirmation page.
 * Login with your current user name and password.